docker/docs/docker-cloud/apps/service-links.md

 special environment variables that enable containers to self-configure.
 These environment variables are updated on redeploy.

-In the example above, you will also find the following environment variables in the `my-proxy` containers:
+In the example above, the following environment variables are available in the `my-proxy` containers:

 | Name                           | Value                                                                                 |
 |:-------------------------------|:--------------------------------------------------------------------------------------|